lukacslacko/math/README.md

 ### Formatting

-To format a file, run `cargo run --bin formatter filename.ll`.
+To format a file, run `cargo run --bin formatter filename.ll`, or press `Ctrl+Shift+B` in VSCode and select "Format Logic Language" when editing a program.

 ## Expressions